 Planning the Visit

-- Organize the visit so that it includes a brief tour of two or three important areas of the hospital, as well as a “sit-down” meeting.
+- Organize the visit so that it includes a brief tour of two or three important areas of the hospital, as well as a “sit-down” meeting if time allows.
 Use the tour as a backdrop for your discussion of key legislative issues.
 You can reiterate these points again during the meeting.
 Allot about 60 to 90 minutes for the tour.
 Depending on the time of day and who is involved, the meeting could be a lunch or small reception.

 - Provide opportunities for the legislator to meet key hospital staff, such as a physician, a hospital trustee who knows the legislator or a hospital employee such as a nurse or social worker who works directly with patients.
 Inform participants in advance so they can be prepared.